-5.4.2 Influence of Variable Beach Cover
+5.4.2 Influence of variable beach cover

-Beach cover may not be constant through time, however there is rarely any evidence available revealing how beaches may have changed during the Holocene on eroding coastlines, since eroded material tends to be removed.
-We explored how variable beach cover modifies 10 Be concentrations by modelling B_W through time as a sinusoidal function with wavelength 100 years and amplitude 30 m about an average of $B_W = 50$ m (Figure 10a).
-Thus, the beach progrades and regresses every 100 years, maintaining an equilibrium beach profile (Figure 10b).
-The resultant distribution of 10 Be concentrations are compared to simulations with no beach cover and a constant $B_W = 50$ m (Figure 10c).
-We found that there is very little difference in 10 Be concentrations between a constant and variable beach width scenario.
+Beach cover may not be constant through time; however, there is rarely any evidence available revealing how beaches may have changed during the Holocene on eroding coastlines, since eroded material tends to be removed.
+We explored how variable beach cover modifies 10Be concentrations by modelling B_w through time as a sinusoidal function with wavelength 100 years and amplitude 30 m about an average of $B_w = 50$ m (Fig. 10a).
+Thus, the beach progrades and regresses every 100 years, maintaining an equilibrium beach profile (Fig. 10b).
+The resultant distribution of 10Be concentrations are compared to simulations with no beach cover and a constant $B_w = 50$ m (Fig. 10c).
+We found that there is very little difference in 10Be concentrations between a constant and variable beach width scenario.